 Way back in 1999, I remember walking up to the pile of rubble and marble that was the Ara Pacis and feeling amazed that such an ancient monument had been left so lonesome on the banks of the Tiber to weather the elements.
-Most of the rest of Rome’s monuments were under scaffolding at that point, getting ready to shine for the new milennium.
+Most of the rest of Rome’s monuments were under scaffolding at that point, getting ready to shine for the new millennium and the Jubilee.

 Romans can argue all they want about how Meier’s Ara Pacis complex destroys the cityscape with its modernity.
 But then those Romans who complain about “the new” don’t deserve the innovative designs of their native son.

-While I am a huge Valentino fan, I am wont to laud him here in hopes that I can get on the guest list for the 50-Year retrospective.
+(I am a huge Valentino fan, so I am wont to laud him here in hopes that I can get on the guestlist for the 50-Year retrospective.
 Please oh please.
 Oh yeah…and throw in a dress, too.
-Thank you.
+Thank you.)

 Last Updated: March 8, 2021